csh970605/csh970605.github.io/_posts/2023-04-01-Decision_Tree_Classification.md

 # What is Decision Tree Classification?

 It's basic algorithm is the same as [Decision Tree Regression](https://csh970605.github.io/posts/Decision_Tree_Regression/).<br>
-You can find the difference in the image below.
+The difference can be seen in the image below.
 <br>
 <center>
 <font size=4>